zhubzy/SF-Incident-Prediction/README.md

 - Describe the first model, its hypothesis, and algorithm
 - Mention the training process

-We first finished pre-processing by extracting the dattime in string to numerical categories (day, month, year, etc) then applying z-score standardization to all the appropriate columns before the data is ready for training.
+We first finished pre-processing by extracting the datetime in string to numerical categories (day, month, year, etc) then applying z-score standardization to all the appropriate columns before the data is ready for training.

 We then begin to build and experiment with a simple logistic regression model.